HopkinsLaboratory/MobCal-MPI/README.md

 This Python3 script is used to convert Gaussian .log outputs to MobCal .mfj inputs with MMFF94 atom labels and parameters.
 Steps 1 and 2 only need to be done the first time the script is used.

-A PowerPoint file is included with this release that covers the fundamentals of the trajectory method, optimizations outlined in *****REF*****, and file formats/ conversions used in the creation of MobCal inputs (.mjf).
+A PowerPoint file is included with this release that covers the fundamentals of the trajectory method, optimizations outlined in Analyst, 2019, 144, 1660-1670, and file formats/ conversions used in the creation of MobCal inputs (.mjf).
 While it is not necessary to read this, it is strongly recommended to understand what you are calculating, how the mfj_creator.py script works, and more importantly, how MobCal_MPI works.

 ------------------------------------------------------ UPDATES ------------------------------------------------------